tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 {{< img lacet >}}

 ### The Church
 Eventually, you notice the church way up on the hill.
 At first, it feels quite far off, but you find your way to it before you know it.
-It's called the [Notre Dame de la Menour](https://goo.gl/maps/X95L47L4CzgVvA857), and it's 10 km from the town of Sospel.
+It's called the {{< link text="Notre Dame de la Menour" url="https://goo.gl/maps/X95L47L4CzgVvA857" >}}, and it's 10 km from the town of Sospel.

 {{< img 2 church_afar church >}}

-It's a popular spot for tourists to stop, as it sits perched between the gorge you just came up through and the nearby region of [Moulinet](https://goo.gl/maps/q89tTXzJ9ZCfgFgd6).
+It's a popular spot for tourists to stop, as it sits perched between the gorge you just came up through and the nearby region of {{< link text="Moulinet" url="https://goo.gl/maps/q89tTXzJ9ZCfgFgd6" >}}.
 You can even climb up a set of stairs that traverse the spine of the ridge to visit the monastery itself.

 ### The Forest
 Once passing the church, things seemed to change.
-The road flattened out a bit and you quickly come upon the town of Moulinet, which has a [water fountain](https://goo.gl/maps/jpuNb2XhWeTr6ktQ7) if you need it.
+The road flattened out a bit and you quickly come upon the town of Moulinet, which has a {{< link text="water fountain" url="https://goo.gl/maps/jpuNb2XhWeTr6ktQ7" >}} if you need it.
 The town seems encompassed by the road, as it wanders through town, and you almost forget that you're still climbing up a mountain.

 {{< img moulinet >}}